tabrownies/questionnaire/README.md

 1. Develop a website and server that allows users to store their quizzes in the cloud to download and use locally **Milestone**
 1. Expand the website to allow the quizzes to be played on the servers **Milestone**
 1. Create a store for sharing quizzes between users **Milestone**

+## Coding standards
+These are the technologies you will need to learn to contribute to this repository
+* Front-end
+    * We need to choose between Vue, Angular, and React, but I'm leaning away from React and towards Vue.
+* Back-end
+    * Javascript
+    * Node.js
+        * Express
+* Other
+    * YAML
+    * Markdown

 ## Extra info
 ### Extra ideas